 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

-Mel Carriere (author) from San Diego California on September 06, 2019:
+Mel Carriere (author) from Snowbound and down in Northern Colorado on September 06, 2019:

 Furthermore, Julie, when I wrote this post in December of 2013, the wage rate was $16 an hour.

-Mel Carriere (author) from San Diego California on September 06, 2019:
+Mel Carriere (author) from Snowbound and down in Northern Colorado on September 06, 2019: